Steve Alford: Personal life

 Alford has three children, Kory, Bryce and Kayla.
 Kory played for the elder Alford at New Mexico and transferred with him to UCLA, and is now head coach at Huntington University.
 Bryce also played under Alford at UCLA, and ended his career as the school's career leader in three-pointers made.
-He became a professional basketball player and is currently playing in Germany.
+He became a professional basketball player and is currently coaching.

 Alford is a Christian.
 He has spoken openly about his faith, saying, "I'm a Christian first.
 I'm a family guy second.
 As much as I like coaching, as much as I like basketball, it's third, fourth, or fifth down the line."